-The current OpenLB release offers five different boundary conditions for the implementation of pressure and velocity boundaries.
+The current OpenLB release offers a wide range of boundary conditions for the implementation of pressure and velocity boundaries.
 They support boundaries that are aligned with the numerical grid, and also implement proper corner nodes in 2D and 3D, and edge nodes that connect two plane boundaries in 3D.
 The choice of a boundary condition is conceptually separated from the definition of the location of boundary nodes.
 It is therefore possible to modify the choice of the boundary condition by changing a single instruction in a program.
-This instruction is the instantiation of a OnLatticeBoundaryCondition object:
+An overview of the available boundary conditons is given by [35].